 The resilience of Heimaey

 The eruption almost devastated the island, causing the entire population to evacuate overnight.
 Without knowing if they would be able to return, or if their beautiful island would ever be habitable again.
 The ingenuity that was pulled off to save the harbour is legendary.
-No-one had ever fought an erupting volcano and won – but on Heimaey they did, in the face of adversity.
+No-one had ever fought an erupting volcano and won – but on Heimaey they did.

 Heimaey harbour entrance, with the Eldfell lava fields and the towering shape of Heimaklettur on the other side.

 Vestmannaeyjar walking tracks